Support Judicial Review of Manston Airport DCO

 77. These issues were all addressed in detail in the ExA’s report, but were not mentioned, let alone grappled with, in the Defendant’s perfunctory and dismissive DL.

 The Treasury Solicitor will now draft an order disposing of the case.
-The order will have to be approved by all parties and submitted to the Court to be sealed - this final step may take several weeks.
+The order will have to be approved by all parties and submitted to the Court to be sealed - this final step in the current stage may take several weeks.

 This update is couched in very formal language but I'm enormously relieved to have got this far and bowled over by all the support I've received.
 It's been a joint effort!